FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

 1. **Add a Webhook**:
    - Click on "triggers" section on the left side.
    - Drag and drop the **Webhook** from the left menu.
-   - Select it, give it a name on the right hand side, and copy the URI.
+   - Select it, give it a name on the right-hand side (e.g., Wazuh Alerts), and copy the URI.
    - We will add this URL to the `ossec.conf` file ON Wazuh manager.

       ![70](https://github.com/FrezsSec/Setting-Up-SOC-Automation-with-Wazuh-TheHive-and-Shuffle/assets/173344802/398ed4d0-7162-4537-95f3-0ff71a7f2e0d)